Main walk: 18.7km (11.6 miles)

 Overton is on the line to Salisbury and served by hourly trains out of Waterloo Monday to Saturday but only every two hours on Sundays.
 Get the train from London before 10.00am to get to The Fox in time for lunch.

-The Fox in North Waltham (www.thefox.org 01256 397 288) is a popular pub, with a large table-service restaurant and a rather smaller bar area where the full menu is also served.
+Otherwise, the lunch stop for this walk is The Fox in North Waltham (www.thefox.org 01256 397 288), 9.8km (6.1 miles) into the walk).
+This is a popular pub with a large table-service restaurant and a smaller bar area where the full menu is also served.
 In summer it has an extensive area of outside tables.
 It offers both more gourmet meals and cheaper pub classics.
-Food is served from 12-2.30pm and 6.30-9m daily.If The Fox is full or you arrive there too late, a 700 metre walk up a road, admittedly with some fast moving traffic, brings you to the Wheatsheaf Hotel (01256 398 282) on the busy A30.
-Despite being a chain pub, part of the Premier Inn/Chef & Brewer chain, this is surprisingly characterful place, with an an extensive menu that is served all afternoon.
+Food is served from 12-2.30pm and 6.30-9pm daily.If The Fox is full or you arrive there too late, a 700 metre walk up a road, admittedly with some fast moving traffic, brings you to the Wheatsheaf Hotel (01256 398 282) on the busy A30.
+Despite being a chain pub, this is surprisingly characterful place, with an an extensive menu that is served all afternoon.
 It even has associations with Jane Austen, who almost certainly came here to collect mail or see visitors off by coach.

 For picnics, Steventon churchyard is a very pleasant spot